bbottema/lorem-ipsum-objects/README.txt

 --------------------------------------------------------------------------------

-If you want to use a specific object for a certain class, you can register it at the ClassBinder:
+If you want to use a specific object for a certain class, you can register it at the ClassBindings:

-ClassBinder.bind(Class clazz, Object o);
+ClassBindings.add(Class clazz, Object o);

 Every time the DummyCreator is called with this class, it will return the given object.